-9.1 Human Resourcesgoals and objectives2019/2020
+9.1 Human resources - goals and objectives 2020/2021

-- To maintain an efficient, effective, safe and non-discriminatory working environment, which enables employees a high degree of job satisfaction. - To ensure workforce planning and employee development meets current and future organisational requirements. - To enhance workforce accessibility, capability and capacity through improved technology, communication and participation.
+- To maintain an efficient, effective, safe and nondiscriminatory working environment, which enables employees a high degree of job satisfaction. - To ensure workforce planning and employee development meets current and future organisational requirements. - To enhance workforce accessibility, capability and capacity through improved technology, communication and participation.

-9.2 Human Resources - means of achieving
+9.2 Human resources - means of achieving

-STRATEGIES / ACTIONS MEASURES Develop workforce capacity and capability through workplace learning & development Workforce is skilled & equipped to undertake agreed roles - develop and improve workforce planning capability.
-Training plan & budget is agreed & programed throughout the year.
-Improved reporting and development of training plans.
-Review and align job roles & skill requirements to workforce needs Agreement, recognition & understanding of employee contribution & participation organisation objectives - position descriptions Improve workforce accessibility, culture & communication for employee engagement & workforce development Contribute to the provision of a healthy and active workforce - Health & Wellbeing programs, return to work support, leadership development Implement methods & technologies that enhance skill development, flexibility & participation Continue to encourage management to review and implement any recommendations from Employee Climate Survey Utilise available technologies that improve & simplify communication & accessibility to information - Learning Management System, flexible learning & delivery, Online support and other technology.
-Develop management & employee engagement Enhance leadership develop opportunities and practices Employee participation in working parties and committees Engagement and actions adhere to the RWCC Enterprise agreement & agreed policy & procedures.
-Workforce health & wellbeing HR resources are simple, proactive & supportive of WH&S & workplace needs Contribute to a healthy & active workforce.
-Health & Wellbeing programs, return to work initiatives, EAP program, Fit to Work practises
+Strategies/Actions Measures Develop workforce capacity and capability through workplace learning and development Workforce is skilled and equipped to undertake agree roles - develop and improve workforce planning capability.
+Training plan and budget is agreed and programed throughout the year.
+Improved reporting and development of training plan Review and align job roles and skill requirements to workforce needs Agreement, recognition and understanding of employ contribution and participation organisation objective position descriptions.
+Improve workforce accessibility, culture and communication for employee engagement and workforce development Contribute to the provision of a healthy and active workforce - Health and Wellbeing programs, return to work support, leadership development.
+Implement methods and technologies that enhance s development, flexibility and participation.
+Continue to encourage management to review and implement any recommendations from Employee Climate Survey.
+Utilise available technologies that improve and simpli communication and accessibility to information - Learning Management System, flexible learning and delivery, Online support and other technology.
+Develop management and employee engagement Enhance leadership develop opportunities and practices.
+Employee participation in working parties and committees.
+Engagement and actions adhere to the RWCC Enterprise agreement and agreed policy and procedures.
+Workforce health and wellbeing HR resources are simple, proactive and supportive of WHandS and workplace needs.
+Contribute to a healthy and active workforce.
+Health and Wellbeing programs, return to work initiatives, EA program, Fit to Work practises.

-9.3 Human Resources - manner of assessing
+9.3 Human resources - manner of assessing